deunix-educ/TermuxSmsGateway/README.md

 ### Installation parameters

-- The installation parameters are in ~ / .termux / smsquitto-conf.yaml
+- The installation parameters are in ~/.termux/smsquitto-conf.yaml
     - host: ip or domain of the MQTT server
     - port: 1883 or 8883
     - keepalive: 60
     - username: login
     - password: password
     - useSSL: False or True
-    - ca_cert: path/of/file/ca.cert
+    - ca_cert: path/to/file/ca.cert
     - apikey: *string*

         - ** IMPORTANT **: This key is used to synchronize the topics with the subscriptions